Enhancing rights and opportunities in Australia

 Home / Search

-A summary of Reconciliation Australia’s program and corporate activities, including the second Australian Reconciliation Barometer, the Panel for Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples, and the 200th Reconciliation Action Plan.
+A summary of Reconciliation Australia’s program and corporate activities, including the 2021 RAP Conference, and the 2020 Australian Reconciliation Barometer.

 Paul Girrawah House has multiple First Nation ancestries from the South-East Canberra region, including the Ngambri-Ngurmal (Walgalu), Pajong (Gundungurra), Wallabollooa (Ngunnawal) and Erambie/Brungle (Wiradyuri) family groups.